What is mouth breathing?

 Breathing through the nose is vital in maintaining your overall health.
 Our sinuses produce a gas called nitric oxide (NO).
 This gas plays an important role in many of our body functions.
 It acts as a relaxant causing blood vessels to dilate, it improves the absorption and release of gases in the lungs, and It works as an antibacterial to help neutralize germs and bacteria.

-According to Patrick McKeown, a Buteyko breathing educator, and author of Close Your Mouth, mouth breathing and airway problems in children are directly related to
+According to Patrick McKeown, a Buteyko breathing educator, and author of several books including, Close Your Mouth, mouth breathing and airway problems in children are directly related to

 - Recurrent ear infections